31 January 2007

 Sundays can be difficult for me.
 I often find myself at a loss with what to do with myself on Sundays.
 I know most people relish their weekends but being a person who worked weekends for twenty years and then suddenly having them free is well, a little unnerving.
 You see I got very used to doing things in the off times of the week.
 Taking Thursday off, for example, was completely normal for me.
 I never vacationed when everyone else was vacationing and often I did not participate in weekend activities because I was working.
 I find it a little strange to be out in the world when everyone else is out there too.

-of like night time for me, the end of the day, not my favorite time of the day.
+Sunday, the end of the week.
+It is kind of like night time for me, the end of the day, not my favorite time of the day.
 I am much more of a morning person.
 I am optimistic and cheerful in the morning with the possibility of the day ahead of me.
 By night fall I am ready to stop and my creative juices go into temporary hibernation until the fallowing morning.
 Today for example, I was feeling a little blue and in my usual Sunday fog.
 I went out for a walk in my neighborhood and visited a couple of my favorite shops but felt assaulted by the clamor of happy Sunday people.
 It made me want to hide away.
 I came back home and thought, okay now it is time to have some coffee!
 I am not a regular coffee drinker as it does not always agree with me.
 Though when well timed and not overdone, coffee has can have an uplifting effect on me, which is helpful when I am feeling a little down.
 So I made myself a delicious cup that closely resembled a milk shake (lots of cream and sugar) sipped it down and then let the effects of the caffeine do its work...

 Then I jumped in my car, turned the music up nice and loud and headed to my studio.
 When I walked into the studio I felt happy and comforted.
 I finished some more tea bowls, wrapped up some packages to be shipped, loaded my kiln with a whole bunch of new work along with the enormous 23" bowl I just finished for my show (it barely fit in the kiln).
 It made me feel better to go to work.
 I feel satisfied and ready for Monday now, ah yes, Monday...I know most people don't like Mondays but me I love them, after all they are a beginning of the week, like mornings they offer up the possibility of the week to come.